ti-cortex-m4/demo-java-reactive-streams-old/readme.md

-* The consumer can start the exchange at any time
+* The consumer can start the exchange at any time.
-* The consumer can stop the exchange at any time
+* The consumer can stop the exchange at any time.
-* The  consumer can determine when the producer has finished the events emitting
+* The consumer can determine when the producer has finished the events emitting.
-* The latency is lower than in synchronous _pull_ models because the producer sends events to the consumer as soon as they become available
+* The latency is lower than in synchronous _pull_ models because the producer sends events to the consumer as soon as they become available.
-* The consumer can handle the stream of events of the three types (data, error, completion) uniformly
+* The consumer can uniformly handle the stream of events of the three types (data, error, completion).
-* Handling event streams with chained methods can be easier than handling them with nested event handlers
+* Handling event streams with chained methods can be easier than handling them with nested event handlers.
-* The consumer can request events from the producer depending on its demand
+* The consumer can request events from the producer depending on its demand.

 Cons:

-* Implementing a concurrent producer can be non-trivial
+* Implementing a concurrent producer may be non-trivial.

 ## Backpressure